rkadasani/DSTK_Course/README.md

 		On Windows, go to start and type in git
 		Under files you will see the ".git" library
 		Click on it and it should open to your repo location

+		Open gitbash, change your working directory to your git repo location.
+		You should be able then use the git commands

 * What is the status of my git repository?